Mekalsuta Cement Pipe Industries – Empowering the Tribals

 The land woes were overcome by leasing of one of the owner’s land for 15-years.
 This ensured commencement of operations and also smooth running as there was no further ruckus by the locals.
 Further, employment and training imparted to tribal people also meant that they were dependent on the business to earn their wages on a regular basis.
 The capital requirements were taken care of by mortgaging property to the bank.
 Since the standard manufacturing process could not be applied as such in the unit, the manufacturing process was customised (with Jugaad technology), which could work in such adverse conditions for production of RCC Hume Pipes.

-The company provides jobs to around 30 rural individuals as semi-skilled labourers and clerical staff and has made them stakeholders in the
+The company provides jobs to around 30 rural individuals as semi-skilled labourers and clerical staff and has made them stakeholders in the business activity.

 For an organisation located in a remote district, ICT is an effective tool to increase the visibility and brand awareness amongst customers.
 It has resulted in making business processes more transparent leading to paperless documentation.
 The market outreach has also become easier.